On Harnessing Idle Compute at the Edge for Foundation Model Training: Background and Motivation

 The edge can be broadly viewed as the set of devices outside datacenters~\cite{edgedl-review}.
-For our purpose of foundation model training, we focus on the subset of edge devices that are network-connected, equipped with AI accelerators, and being charged.
-Examples include laptops and smartphones with GPUs (e.g., Apple M4/A16).
-Such edge devices collectively offer compute capabilities comparable to the cloud, due to their massive scale~\cite{patterson-phone-cloud} and their ample idle periods each day~\cite{phone-usage}.
+For our purposes, we focus on the subset of edge devices that are network-connected, equipped with AI accelerators, and available while charging.
+Examples include laptops and smartphones with integrated GPUs/NPUs (e.g., Apple M4/A16).
+Such edge devices collectively offer compute capabilities comparable to the cloud, due to their massive scale~\cite{patterson-phone-cloud} (billions of units) and their substantial daily idle periods~\cite{phone-usage} (8~hrs on average).

-\mypar{Memory constraints} Smartphones' application-level memory is limited.
-Although 8-12GB memory is advertised, each application can use at most 512MB~\cite{flexnn}.
-Similarly, for laptops, while 32-64GB is the advertised value, but the usable memory is 10GB or less, with memory fragmentation and backend applications consuming most of it.
+\mypar{Memory limits} Smartphone applications have strict memory limits.
+Although vendors advertise 8--12GB of memory, each application can typically use at most 512MB~\cite{flexnn}.
+Similarly, although laptops may advertise 32--64GB of memory, the usable memory available to training is often 10GB or less once fragmentation and background applications are accounted for.

 \mypar{Device heterogeneity} We consider the following: (i)~\textit{Compute}, referring to variations in FLOPS performance across devices—for example, mobile devices offer 5–7 TFLOPS, while laptops like the Apple M3 Pro provide up to 27 TFLOPS~\cite{ai-benchmark}; and (ii)~\textit{Communication}, which includes (1) differences in network link capacity, where both bandwidth and latency vary across devices~\cite{bt-broadband}, and (2) network link asymmetry, where per-device uplink (UL) speeds are typically 2–10× slower than downlink (DL), with typical downlink bandwidths of 10–100 MB/s and uplink bandwidths of 5–10 MB/s~\cite{speedtest}.